Penile Rehabilitation After Prostatectomy: What to Know

 Using shots to treat ED could cause scar tissue in the penis, leading to a painful deformity of the penis called Peyronie’s disease.
 This condition is uncommon, and you can lower your chances of getting it by using a proper injection method.

-Another possible side effect of shots and ED drugs is a long-lasting erection (priapism).
-If an erection continues for more than 4 hours, see a doctor right away.
+Another possible side effect of shots and ED drugs is a long-lasting erection (called priapism).
+If an erection lasts for more than 4 hours, see a doctor right away.
 If you don’t treat it, you could end up with serious pain and lifelong ED.

 Penis pump